rogers4815/clockworksDSA/README.md

 ## WOP Ping (Waiting On Process)

-* Sent from the user after every t seconds to check if the results have been collected
+* Sent from the user after every t seconds to check whether all results have been collated

 <pre>
 GET /resultassemblyhandler HTTP/1.1